clojurebridge-minneapolis/installfest/docs/setup_win8.md

 Leiningen is a tool used on the command line to manage Clojure projects.

 Next, go back to [the Leiningen Windows installer site](http://leiningen-win-installer.djpowell.net/) and download the file linked as "leiningen-win-installer."
 Run this executable and follow the "Detailed installation" section at the Leiningen Windows Installer site.
 At the end of the installation, leave "Run a Clojure REPL" checked before you click "Finish."
 If a terminal window opens that looks like the one on the Leiningen Windows installer site, then you are good to go.

-## Installing Atom

-Go to the [Atom site](http://atom.io) and click the download link.

-There should now be a file named AtomSetup.exe in your Downloads folder.
-Double-click the file to run the Atom installer.

 ## Get setup with Heroku